Bridge Loans in Florida: How to Unlock Home Equity to Buy Before You Sell

 To qualify for a bridge loan in Florida, you typically need the following:

-- Your current home to be listed for sale: This is not always the case, but some lenders might require proof that your current home is on the market to make sure it will be sold by the end of the bridge loan term.
+• Currently listed home: This is not always the case, but some lenders might require proof that your current home is on the market to make sure it will be sold by the end of the bridge loan term.

 How much does a bridge loan cost in Florida?

-A bridge loan in Florida will typically carry a higher interest rate than a standard mortgage, says HomeLight agent and Jacksonville real estate expert Jeff Riber, who has 17 years of experience helping homebuyers.
+A bridge loan in Florida will typically carry a higher interest rate than a standard mortgage, says HomeLight agent and Jacksonville real estate expert Jeff Riber, who has almost two decades of experience helping homebuyers.
 Assuming a borrower can secure a mortgage rate of six percent, says Riber, “mid-to-high seven percent” up to “nine percent” would be a reasonable range to expect in terms of a bridge loan interest rate.

 “35 to 40 days would be a reasonable expectation for a bridge loan,” says Riber.
-“And maybe it costs you a little bit more time and getting the loan underwritten, maybe it’s slightly more expensive in terms of the interest rate, but it’s going save you tons of life hassle and headache and emotion.”
+“It costs you a little bit more time [to get] the loan underwritten.
+Maybe it’s slightly more expensive in terms of the interest rate, but it’s going to save you tons of life hassle and headache and emotion.”

 Who provides bridge loans in Florida?

 Due to the underwriting demands for this type of loan, Riber notes that fewer institutions offer bridge loan products.
-Curious borrowers may inquire with a variety of lenders before submitting an application.
+Curious borrowers may inquire with a variety of lenders before applying.
 The most common sources include:

 There are also modern real estate companies that can seamlessly handle finding you a bridge loan to help you fill the gap between buying and selling a home.
 We’ll share how this works later in this post.